 Implementation of the projects described in this plan may also have quantitative and/or qualitative impacts if the MAC Plan Update and/or its component projects are not managed or implemented properly.

-These impacts may include increased project costs to agencies and ratepayers, delayed construction and/or operation of planned facilities leading to delayed water supply and other benefits, negative impacts to surface water and/or groundwater quality, and more limited operational flexibility, especially in times of drought, leading to increased water rationing and associated pressure on water users and the environment.
+These impacts may include increased project costs to agencies and rate payers, delayed construction and/or operation of planned facilities leading to delayed water supply and other benefits, increased negative impacts on surface water and/or groundwater quality, and more limited operational flexibility, especially in times of drought, leading to increased water rationing and associated pressure on water users and the environment.

-Project-specific environmental compliance processes will be completed by project proponents prior to project implementation.
-These processes will determine the significance of project-related impacts.
-Each project will comply with the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA), if applicable prior to and throughout implementation.
+Project-specific and environmental compliance processes completed by project proponents prior to project implementation will establish the significance of project-related impacts.
+Each project will comply with the California Environmental Quality Act (CEQA) and the National Environmental Policy Act